-HASTI has its own strategic plan that has been prepared in the involvement of beneficiary groups and local level stakeholders.
-This plan addresses the community problems periodically.
-This strategic plan has also emphasized equitable access of the reviewed National Health Plan (NHP).
+HASTI has its own operating manual that has been prepared the procedure about how to involve the beneficiary groups and local level stakeholders.
+This plan addresses the community problems periodically that emphasizes equitable access of the reviewed National Health Plan (NHP).
 We know that the national record has highlighted the migration of Nepali youths at about 90 percentage abroad for employment carrier search.
-So, HASTI has realized to strengthen the full capacities at local level to work independently with updating the life skills of people who are living in the communities.
+So, HASTI has realized to strengthen the full capacities at local level must need to work independently with updating the life skills of people.
 As per outcomes of the past projects, the beneficiary groups have requested to facilitate in strengthening the basic skills, on-the-job training, and job placement works as per industrial job requirements.
 Therefore, HASTI has focuses to reach the national targets, "Skilling Nepal for People’s Prosperity".
 This strategic target has directed a road map to implement the development projects in response to the existing problems of Nepal (Profile of HASTI, 2021).
-Thus, the HASTI has intended the ability for implement of an innovative project
+Thus, the HASTI has ensured the communities for implement of an innovative project/s.
+After the completion of the required project, HASTI presents all achievement sessions and project costs through social audit in the concerning communities.
+Thus, the HASTI ensures the communities and groups’ participation from planning via implementation to evaluation in coordination of local level government in the involvement of concerning beneficiary groups.
+Finally, the HASTI submit the periodic projects’ report/s to the local government and concerning donor agencies what it had presented its plan to the local government before implementation in the targeted district/s.

 14. Please provide two references of donors (INGOs or bi-/multilateral development partners) whose projects the organization has implemented